JFan2016/CarND-Advanced-Lane-Lines/writeup.md

     out_clip = in_clip.fl_image(get_processor(50))
     cProfile.run('out_clip.write_videofile("output_images/project_output.mp4", audio=False)', 'restats')

-We can see the result for the project video in the following video clip.
+Processing the project video with this pipeline produces [this video](https://youtu.be/xuDNjYzcjzs) with the lanes detected and drawn, and the radius of curvature estimates and car positions added.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/xuDNjYzcjzs" frameborder="0" allowfullscreen></iframe>